MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/query-visualize-hierarchical-data.md

 ---
 title: "Query and visualize hierarchical data with Power Apps | MicrosoftDocs"
-description: "Learn how to query and visualize hierarchical related data" ms.custom: "" ms.date: 06/20/2018 ms.reviewer: ""
+description: "You can get valuable business insights by visualizing hierarchically related data.
+Learn how to query and visualize hierarchical related data" ms.custom: "" ms.date: 06/20/2018 ms.reviewer: ""